ltzone/blog/docs/course/EI338/test1.md

 ### Illustrate how processes are represented
 - Represented by **PCB**(Process Control Block / Task Control Block)
-  - Process state – running, waiting, etc
+  - Process state - running, waiting, etc
-  - Program counter – location of instruction to next execute
+  - Program counter - location of instruction to next execute
-  - CPU registers – contents of all process- centric registers
+  - CPU registers - contents of all process- centric registers
   - CPU scheduling information- priorities, scheduling queue pointers
-  - Memory-management information – memory allocated to the process
+  - Memory-management information - memory allocated to the process
     > No overlap between processes
-  - Accounting information – CPU used, clock time elapsed since start, time limits
+  - Accounting information - CPU used, clock time elapsed since start, time limits
-  - I/O status information – I/O devices allocated to process, list of open files
+  - I/O status information - I/O devices allocated to process, list of open files

 ### How processes are scheduled in an operating system

 - **Process scheduler** selects among available processes for next execution on CPU core
 - Maintains **scheduling queues** of processes
-  - **Ready queue**– set of all processes residing _in main memory, ready and waiting to execute_
+  - **Ready queue**- set of all processes residing _in main memory, ready and waiting to execute_
-  - **Wait queues** – set of processes waiting for an event (i.e. I/O)
+  - **Wait queues** - set of processes waiting for an event (i.e. I/O)
   - Processes migrate among the various queues
 > Implemented in Linked-lists of `struct task_struct`